 FUE scars are tiny, dot-like scars sprinkled across the back and sides of the head in the donor area of the scalp.
 Each dot is approximately 0.7 to 0.9 mm in diameter.

-As long as hair is grown longer than a number 2 and above, these FUE scars are virtually invisible to the naked eye, as the hair has grown over to conceal them.
+As long as hair is grown longer than a number 2 and above, these FUE scars are normally invisible to the naked eye, as the hair has grown over to conceal them.

 In this picture, you can see the tiny, dot-like scars a day after surgery.
 The scars are significantly less visible by day 7 and continue to improve.